69.7 F

 Thomas Jefferson High School principal resigns amid declining national rank, merit scholarship scandal

-The principal of Thomas Jefferson High School for Science and Technology in Alexandria is stepping down after seven years amid concerns about the school’s declining national rankings.
+The principal of Thomas Jefferson for Science and Technology in Alexandria is stepping down after seven years amid concerns about the school’s declining national rankings.
 A nationwide search will be undertaken to find the school’s next principal, the Fairfax County School district said.

-Dr. Ann Bonitatibus is resigning next month, but will remain within the Fairfax County school district as the Executive Director of Talent Acquisition and Management within the Department of Human Resources.
+is resigning next month, but will remain within the Fairfax County school district as the Executive Director of Talent Acquisition and Management within the Department of Human Resources.

 Bonitatibus sent a letter to families Oct.
 22 notifying them of her departure weeks after the high school, which was once ranked the top high school in the country, saw a drop in national rankings.
 The school has gone from No. 1 to No. 14 in the annual assessment of high schools published by U.S. News and World Report, and the number of National Merit semifinalists has gone from about 150 to 80.
 Additionally, dozens of teachers and staff have left the school.